Case Study • Research in Progress

 Primary Hypothesis

-Owen Hammel, Henry Hamall, and James Hamill (father of Susan) were brothers, children of an as-yet-unidentified Hamill couple in Donaghmoyne parish, likely married c.
+Owen Hammel, Henry Hamall, and James Hamill (father of Susan) may have been brothers, children of an as-yet-unidentified Hamill couple in Donaghmoyne parish, likely married c.
 1810–1815.
+DNA matches between their descendants are suggestive but at levels requiring careful interpretation.

 Secondary Hypothesis

-James Hamill Sr. (1827–1914), father of the Montana and Missouri emigrants, connects to this sibling group through a collateral line—possibly as a cousin or nephew rather than a brother, given the age gap and DNA patterns.
+James Hamill Sr. (1827–1914), father of the Montana and Missouri emigrants, may connect to this group through a collateral line—possibly as a cousin or nephew rather than a brother, given the age gap and DNA patterns showing indirect rather than direct connections.

 Connection Status